Non-towered airport: Temporary towers

-A mobile airport traffic control tower (MATCT) is a temporary tower in an area with an immediate increase in air traffic density.
+A mobile airport traffic control facility (MATC) is a temporary structure, sometimes a purpose-built vehicle, in an area with an immediate increase in air traffic density.
 This may be due to wildfire suppression operations carrying out aerial firefighting.

-For special events such as fly-ins, temporary towers may operate for only several days each year at fields that are otherwise non-towered.
-Temporary towers may operate out of an existing airport building, an RV, or even simply a chair (with a portable transmitter and binoculars).
+For special events such as fly-ins, temporary towers may operate for only several days each year at airfields that are otherwise non-towered.
+Temporary towers may operate out of an existing airport building, a recreational vehicle (RV), or even simply a chair (with a portable transmitter and binoculars).

 Criteria

-When the traffic volume at an airport gets too high for safe and efficient operations, or when the mix of aircraft types and speeds becomes too large, an airport may be considered for a tower.
+When the air traffic volume at an airport gets too high for safe and efficient operations, or when the mix of aircraft types and speeds becomes too large, an airport may be considered for a permanent control tower.
 However, it is also necessary to find the money to construct a building and pay the controllers' salaries; in some cases aviation regulations or local opposition may prevent establishment of the unit.